msupply-foundation/conforma-server/documentation/Preferences.md

 ### Server
 - `thumbnailMaxWidth`: the maximum width (in pixels) of thumbnails that are generated for images uploaded with the [File Upload](API.md/#file-upload-endpoint) endpoint.
 (Default `300`)
 - **`thumbnailMaxHeight`**: Same as `thumbnailMaxWidth`, but for thumbnail height.
-- **`hoursSchedule`**: A schedule for how often scheduled actions should run, expressed in [node-schedule](https://www.npmjs.com/package/node-schedule) "hours" format (an array of numbers between 0 and 23, representing the hours at which the should should run).
-(Default: every hour)
+- **`actionSchedule`**: A schedule for how often scheduled actions should run, expressed as a [node-schedule](https://www.npmjs.com/package/node-schedule#recurrence-rule-scheduling) recurrence rule.
+(Default: every hour on the hour)
 - **`SMTPConfig`**: Configuration options for sending emails from the system using the [sendNotification action](List-of-Action-plugins.md/#send-notification), with the following properties:
   ```ts
   {